 - Apply principles of the management of information and organizations to various functions in data and information environments.

-- Understand and apply research in library, archival, information, and data science and stewardship, as well as other disciplines.
+- Understand and apply research in library, archival, museum studies, information science, data science, and stewardship, as well as other disciplines.

-Revised and affirmed by the faculty of the Library and Information Science Program in September 2017
+Revised and affirmed by the faculty of the Department of Information Culture and Data Stewardship in April 2018.